ralch/blog.ralch.com/content/tutorial/golang-working-with-zip.md

 file formats.
 It supports `lossless data compression` of one ore more files and directories.

-### Unzipping
+### Extracting

-You can read the content of `zip` package via zip reader.
-It exposes all files and directories of particular zip package via its `File` property.
-Unzip the package, you should recreate all directories and files and use some feature of `io` package.
-You should call `io.Copy` to copy archived content.
+You can read the content of `zip` package by using zip reader.
+Its `File` property exposes all files and directories of particular zip package.
+If you want to extract the package, you should recreate all directories and files:

-The following sample code illustrates this approach:

 ```
 func unzip(archive, target string) error {